Hobbs Horticulture

 Bud.118 rootstock is known for being very cold hardy and precocious while growing to about 3/4 the size of seedling trees.
 Well rooted and long lived, no need for tree support.

-**Special Note: We only offer small first year grafted trees through our mail order business (larger trees available locally).
+**Special Note: We only offer small first year grafted trees (known as whips) through our mail order business (larger trees available locally).
 To protect the young graft and avoid costly shipping surcharges we often have to head back our taller grafted trees before shipping.

 Cultivar Descriptions (For more information and photos we recommend heading to the Maine Heritage Orchard and Out on a Limb Apples websites).